 Yes!
 I’ve got a dewy glow and I’m loving it.
 The last time my pores were this tiny, I was nineteen and had no idea that I was heading into a couple of years with horrible adult acne issues.
-My skin is smoother; and my breakouts are minimal, bearing in mind that I continue to get a pimple or two during my cycle.
+My skin is smoother and my breakouts are minimal, bearing in mind that I continue to get a pimple or two during my menstrual cycle.

-Here a list of the products that I included in my routine:
+Here’s the list of the products that I included in my routine:

-Oil cleansing – castor oil (I bought mine at Dischem Pharmacies)
+Oil cleansing – Castor oil (I bought mine at Dischem Pharmacies)